-Comment One commentator wanted guidance specifically on allowing other methods of asset adequacy analysis when either or both the C-1 and C-3 risks are not likely to impact present values. when either of both the C-1 and C-3 fisks are not likely to impact present values.
-Response The task force agreed that the exposure draft wording implied the actuary would have to vary all Response assumptions, even those that were basically fixed or immaterial to the analysis being performed.
-The task force changed the wording to clarify that the actuary should use professional judgment in ~ determining which assumptions should be varied.
+Comment One commentator wanted guidance specifically on allowing other methods of asset adequacy analysis when either or both the C-1 and C-3 risks are not likely to impact present values.
+Response The task force agreed that the exposure draft wording implied the actuary would have to vary all assumptions, even those that were basically fixed or immaterial to the analysis being performed.
+The task force changed the wording to clarify that the actuary should use professional judgment in determining which assumptions should be varied.
 Comment One commentator asked why, under the method discussed in section 3.3.2(b) (conservatism in the reserves being so great as to not need to cash flow test), accidental death and dismemberment insurance is always an appropriate example.
-Response The task force agreed and added wording that stated accidental death and dismemberment insurance 1 would be an example only if the block is reserved using conservative interest rates and mortality tables.
+Response The task force agreed and added wording that stated accidental death and dismemberment insurance would be an example only if the block is reserved using conservative interest rates and mortality tables.
 Comment A few commentators noted that the phrase "short-term products" in section 3.3.2(d) has meaning under GAAP.
-Response The task force agreed that the use of the phrase "short-term products" could cause confusion in that response regard and changed the language to refer to products with short-term liabilities.
-Section 2.2 3.3, Assumptions Comment A few commentators wanted more detailed guidance on the choice of assumptions.
+Response The task force agreed that the use of the phrase "short-term products" could cause confusion in that regard and changed the language to refer to products with short-term liabilities.
+Section 3.3 .3, Assumptions Comment A few commentators wanted more detailed guidance on the choice of assumptions.
 Response The task force believes the level of guidance in this section is appropriate.
 Comment Two commentators believed the actuary should provide supporting rationale for the choice of assumptions in addition to simply documenting what they were.
-Response The task force agreed and clarified the wording. .4, Additional Considerations Comment A few commentators noted the issue of cash flows being more uncertain the further into the future a projection is done.
+Response The task force agreed and clarified the wording.
+4.4.
+Additional Considerations Comment A few commentators noted the issue of cash flows being more uncertain the further into the future a Comment projection is done.
 Response The task force agreed, but believed no change to ASOP No. 22 was necessary.
 Rather, the task force changed section 3.10.2, Number of Scenarios, in ASOP No. 7, noting more potential for variability the further into the future the cash flows are projected.
 Section 3.4 .2, Adequacy of Reserves and Other Liabilities Comment One commentator noted that the phrase "would usually imply an excessive level of reserves or liabilities" should be deleted.
-Response The task force disagreed, since those words are needed to help define what it means for reserves to be - T adequate under moderately adverse conditions.
-Comment One commentator wanted wording to clarify what reserving assumptions should be used under the comment current Health Insurance Reserves model regulation in doing that regulation's required gross premium reserve test.
-Perponse The task force disagreed, since guidance on meeting the Health Insurance Reserves model regulation is Response beyond the scope of this standard.
+Response The task force disagreed, since those words are needed to help define what it means for reserves to be adequate under moderately adverse conditions.
+Comment One commentator wanted wording to clarify what reserving assumptions should be used under the current Health Insurance Reserves model regulation in doing that regulation's required gross premium reserve test.
+Response The task force disagreed, since guidance on meeting the Health Insurance Reserves model regulation is beyond the scope of this standard.